HippErger/JS411_fakeCars_withFireBase_projects/partFour.md

 ## Day 4 - Class 11 Queries

 ## Queries
 Use the [Documentatoin](https://firebase.google.com/docs/firestore/query-data/queries) and your FireBase Learning app to understand quries first.
 Then continue with this assignment.
+Also, here is a [video example](https://www.youtube.com/watch?v=gEaY2GZMino) to follow that is close to a setup we already have from CRUD Pre-class.

 ### Add Feature: User Can Like Cars